YinJC/uk-tex-faq/FAQ-plninltxstar.md

----
-layout: page
-title: Using Plain or primitive commands in LaTeX
+# Using Plain or primitive commands in LaTeX
----

 It's well-known that LaTeX commands tend to be more complex, and to run more slowly than, any Plain TeX (or primitive) command that they